AlexJReid/blog/content/posts/local-api/index.md

 LOCAL HELLO WORLD
 ```

-Perhaps we do not want to pass a header around to use the local version and instead we want to capture all requests made to the `/message/upper` subresource and send all other traffic to the `live` deployed version.
+Perhaps we do not want to pass a header around to use the local version and instead we want to capture all requests made to the `/message/upper` subresource and send all other traffic to the `live` version.
 This is a minor change to the service router.

 ```hcl
 Kind = "service-router"